speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-31-[Computer Architecture] IO.md

 - **Processor-memory bus** (“Front Side Bus”, proprietary)
   - Short and **high speed**
-  - Matched to the memory system to maximize the memoryprocessor bandwidth
+  - Matched to the memory system to maximize the memory-processor bandwidth
   - Optimized for cache block transfers
 - **I/O bus** (industry standard, e.g., SCSI, USB, Firewire)
   - Usually is lengthy and **slower**